 As we ease our way into autumn, these five key trends in the interiors world that will have your home ready for cosy nights in

-This content is created in partnership with Kilkenny Shop
+This content was created in partnership with Kilkenny Shop

 2019 has really been a time of prioritising quality over quantity, falling back in love with both nature and traditional skills, and really embracing the nurturing properties a well thought-out home can have.